cloudlinux/libcare/docs/libcare.rst

 This is implemented by a kernel module that inserts a handler for binary file format ``binfmt`` overriding the default one for the ELF file.
-The task of this ``binfmt`` is just to wrap the original functions provided by kernel and check whether the path of an executed binary is listed.
+The task of the ``binfmt`` is just to wrap the original functions provided by the kernel and check whether the path of an executed binary is listed.

-When it is the subscribed userspace application is notified by the Generic Netlink channel implemented by the kernel module.
-Sample application ``kcare_genl_sink`` provides an example on how to implement a userspace counterpart for the channel.
+When it is the subscribed userspace, an application is notified by the Generic Netlink channel implemented by the kernel module.
+The sample application ``kcare_genl_sink`` provides an example on how to implement userspace counterpart for the channel.
 It is also used for testing.

 The main module function is the ``do_intercept_load`` in the file ``binfmt.c``.

-It checks if the path of an application being executed is listed in the file ``/proc/ucare/applist`` and since the execution should be intercepted.
+It checks if the path of an application being executed is listed in the file ``/proc/ucare/applist`` and therefore the execution should be intercepted.
 This list should contain **real** file paths without double slashes, ``.`` or ``..``.

-To add an application write its path to the ``/proc/ucare/applist`` file.
-Multiple paths can be added at once separated by newline character.
-To remove a path write it with the minus sign prefixed.
+To add an application write its path to ``/proc/ucare/applist`` file.
+Multiple paths can be added at once, separated by a newline character.
+To remove a path, write it with the minus sign prefixed.
 To clear the list write magic ``-*`` to it.

-If the execution should be intercepted as told by the aforemetioned call, the ``binfmt`` module tries to notify about the new process via that sends the message to the subscribed process, if any.
+If an execution needed to be intercepted as told by the aforementioned call, the ``binfmt`` module tries to notify about the new process by sending a message to the subscribed process, if any.
-If there is no one listening at the other side the code just leaves binary as is, continuing its normal execution.
+If there is no one listening on the other side, the code just leaves the binary as is, continuing its normal execution.
 Otherwise, we enter an infinite loop waiting for the signal ``SIGSTOP`` to come, blocking all the other signals, **including** ``SIGKILL`` and ``SIGSEGV``.
 The ``doctor`` code executed by the subscribed application such as